Torino (Caterina Moser) – A film about art, street art, poltics and hope.

 The movie follow the trip of the Bansky’s work all over Europe and Usa.
 A trip that open a series of questions about art, in particular street art, and international politics, in particular the Israeli-Palestinian Conflict.

-Prosperio directs a provocative story where he shown the different points of view: criticals, artists, collectors, historians and also people in Betlhemme, as Walid and a man who had open a “Bansky Market”.
+Proserpio directs a provocative story where he shown the different points of view: criticals, artists, collectors, historians and also people in Betlhemme, as Walid and a man who had open a “Banksy Market”.

 It appears also a dark part of art.
 Or maybe, it appears that money are a big part of this reality.